githubwua/java-wua-app-logme/README.md

 ```

 # Deploy

+This is how I deployed this app to Google App Engine:

 ```
 # Change YOUR_GAE_PROJECT below to your own GAE project name

-gcloud config set project YOUR_GAE_PROJECT mvn appengine:deploy
+gcloud config set project YOUR_GAE_PROJECT cd logme mvn appengine:deploy
 ```

 # Try it out

-Access https://YOUR_GAE_PROJECT.appspot.com/logme from a web browser or from curl.
+After deploying this app to Google App Engine, you can then access https://YOUR_GAE_PROJECT.appspot.com/logme from a web browser or from curl.

 e.g.